Pickleball Fever Spreads to Tipp City

 GOOD NEWS IS WORTH SHARING

-Use the links below to share the TIPPing Point with friends and neighbors.
-Not a subscriber?
 Sign up here!
 If there is something you would like to see in future installments, please email news@tippfoundation.org.
 Your input is welcome and appreciated!

 The following is a list of recipients, award levels and the impact these grants will make.
-Any additional support that donor advisors gave through their grantmaking is included.
+Additional support that donor advisors of the Tipp City Foundation gave through their grantmaking is noted with an asterisk (*).

 ARTS & CULTURE